ankane/shorts/Learn-Data-Science.md

 ### Your First Model

-Kaggle is a platform for data science challenges.
-Complete the [first challenge](https://www.kaggle.com/c/titanic) by following [this great tutorial](http://trevorstephens.com/post/72916401642/titanic-getting-started-with-r) (5 parts).
+Kaggle is a platform for data science competitions.
+Complete the [“getting started” competition](https://www.kaggle.com/c/titanic) by following [this great tutorial](http://trevorstephens.com/post/72916401642/titanic-getting-started-with-r) (5 parts).

 ### Keep Learning